anthonytargill/mammoth.js/README.md

 The purpose of this branch is to add the following features:

 1. Tracking the index of paragraphs from read to JSON: DONE
-2. Creating an ability to export the JSON as opposed to the .docx (): TODO
+2. Extend so that it understands the numbering syntax on lists and headings: DONE

-3. Extend so that it understands the numbering syntax on lists and headings: TODO
+Note. to push, we need to scrub the github user credentials and use the github user anthonytargill@gmail.com Go to Control Panel\User Accounts\Credential Manager and delete the git:https@//github.com entry

 # Mammoth .docx to HTML converter